liip/LiipImagineBundle/README.md

 Sometime you need to resolve the image path returned by this bundle for a filtered image.
-This can easily be achieved using Symfony's console binary or pragmatically from within a controller or other piece of code.
+This can easily be achieved using Symfony's console binary or programmatically from within a controller or other piece of code.

 #### Resolve with the Console